Links (external links open in a new window)

 This lamp has a black plastic back and a switch designed in 1968 by Achille Castiglioni.
 So it is in all probability from the 1970s.
 The lamps with the round back have an older switch, also made by VLM Components.

-These table lamp are often attributed to Angelo Lelii, but in all probability they are not by his hand.
+These table lamps are often attributed to Angelo Lelii, but they are not by his hand.
 Angelo Lelii designed several tube lamps, but they are all different.
-An example is shown below on the right.

 This 1960s tube table lamp is not described in the book: Arredoluce – Catalogo Ragionato 1943-1987 – Catalogue Raissonné.
 Written by Anty Pansera, Alessandro Padoan and Alessandro Palmaghini.
 Published by SilvanaEditoriale.